-Conferences are a Time to Build on the Parent-Teacher Partnership
+Conferences are a Time to Build on the Caregiver-Teacher Partnership

 By Elena Jaime, Director of Lower School

-Parent-teacher conferences are an important time in our school community.
-Each 30-minute conference offers families and teachers the ability to build on the partnership they’ve developed during classroom visits before school started, Back to School Night in August, and through the “Week Ahead” emails teachers send each week.
+Family conferences are an important time in our school community.
+Each 30-minute conference offers families and teachers the ability to build on the partnership they’ve developed during classroom visits before school started, Back to School Night in August, and through the “Month Ahead” emails teachers and specialists send.
 Since August, your children have been growing in many ways: as readers, writers, mathematicians, social scientists, artists, and friends, and the teachers are eager to share their observations of your child and the work that is happening in the classroom.

 Why are families so essential to the school, and what does this have to do with conferences?
 Teachers, as experts on children and their development, create meaningful and educational experiences for their students.
 Our teachers not only get to know each of their students individually, but are also able to speak to the milestones that children typically achieve in their academic, social, and emotional lives.
 They carry this breadth of knowledge, having the advantage of experience with many children at a particular age range.
 This is an important perspective to have during a conference, as parents and teachers discuss the progress of each child and set goals for the coming months.
 The teacher perspective is also a major piece of the puzzle in thinking about how we understand each child.